apache/flink-playgrounds/pyflink-walkthrough/README.md

 * `createTime`: The creation time of the transaction.
 * `orderId`: The id of the current transaction.
-* `payAmount`: The pay amount of the current transaction.
+* `payAmount`: The amount being paid with this transaction.
-* `payPlatform`: The platform used to pay the order, pc or mobile.
+* `payPlatform`: The platform used to create this payment: pc or mobile.
 * `provinceId`: The id of the province for the user.

 You can use the following command to read data from the Kafka topic and check whether it's generated correctly: